DrugLib.com — Drug Information Portal

 Antisecretory Activity

 The magnitude and time course for inhibition of pentagastrin-stimulated acid output (PSAO) by single doses (20 to 120 mg) of PROTONIX I.V. for Injection were assessed in a single-dose, open-label, placebo-controlled, dose-response study.
-The results of this study are shown in the table below.
-Healthy subjects received a continuous infusion for 25 hours of pentagastrin (PG) at 1 μg/kg/h, a dose known to produce submaximal gastric acid secretion.
+The results of this study are shown in Table 2.
+Healthy subjects received a continuous infusion for 25 hours of pentagastrin (PG) at 1 mcg/kg/h, a dose known to produce submaximal gastric acid secretion.
 The placebo group showed a sustained, continuous acid output for 25 hours, validating the reliability of the testing model.
 PROTONIX I.V. for Injection had an onset of antisecretory activity within 15 to 30 minutes of administration.
 Doses of 20 to 80 mg of PROTONIX I.V. for Injection substantially reduced the 24-hour cumulative PSAO in a dose-dependent manner, despite a short plasma elimination half-life.
 Complete suppression of PSAO was achieved with 80 mg within approximately 2 hours and no further significant suppression was seen with 120 mg.
 The duration of action of PROTONIX I.V. for Injection was 24 hours.

 ------2 hours------ ------4 hours------ ------12 hours------ ------24 hours------